nachorpaez/meli-gdrive/README.md

 # meli-gdrive
-Python app for logging Google Drive files in a Redis Data Base Also removes Public Files permissions and mantains a historic list of those files
+Python app for logging Google Drive files in a Redis Data Base.
+Also removes Public Files permissions and mantains a historic list of those files

 Instrucctions: